shlomiassaf/ngrid/libs/apps/table/features/src/lib/modules/column-features/cell-edit/cell-edit.component.md

 </div>
 ```

-The write only view also make use if the cell context (`NegTableCellContext) to assign the new value and to exit editing when the input is out of focus.
+The write only view also make use if the cell context (`PblTableCellContext) to assign the new value and to exit editing when the input is out of focus.

 ### Cell context

 The cell context is used to toggle between write and read view's, i.e. toggle between the edit and main templates.

-We start editing by invoking `NegTableCellContext.startEdit()` and stop editing with `NegTableCellContext.stopEdit()`.
+We start editing by invoking `PblTableCellContext.startEdit()` and stop editing with `PblTableCellContext.stopEdit()`.

 W> An edit template is mandatory.
-Calling `NegTableCellContext.startEdit()` when the column does not have an edit template will be ignored.
+Calling `PblTableCellContext.startEdit()` when the column does not have an edit template will be ignored.
 Note that this is the only restriction.

 ## The `editable` definition